APNewsBreak: DHS finds suspected phone spying in Washington

-For the first time, the U.S. government is publicly acknowledging the existence in Washington of what appear to be rogue devices that foreign spies and criminals could be using to track individual cellphones and intercept calls and messages.
+For the first time, the U.S. government has publicly acknowledged the existence in Washington of what appear to be rogue devices that foreign spies and criminals could be using to track individual cellphones and intercept calls and messages.

-The eavesdropping devices are known as cellphone-site simulators.
-Their suspected use by foreign powers has long been a concern in the nation’s capital.
+The use of such cellphone-site simulators by foreign powers has long been a concern, but American intelligence and law enforcement agencies — which use such eavesdropping equipment themselves — have been silent on the issue until now.

-But American intelligence and law enforcement agencies — which use such equipment themselves — have been silent on the issue until now.
+In a March 26 letter to Oregon Sen. Ron Wyden, the Department of Homeland Security acknowledged that last year it identified suspected unauthorized cell-site simulators in the nation’s capital.
+The agency said it had not determined the type of devices in use or who might have been operating them.
+Nor did it say how many it detected or where.

-In a March 26 letter to Oregon Sen. Ron Wyden, the Department of Homeland Security acknowledged that it identified suspected unauthorized cell-site simulators in Washington last year
+The agency’s response, obtained by The Associated Press from Wyden’s office, suggests little has been done about such equipment, known popularly as Stingrays after a brand common among U.S. police departments.
+The Federal Communications Commission, which regulates the nation’s airwaves, formed a task force on the subject four years ago, but it never produced a report and no longer meets regularly.

 Most Read Nation & World Stories